abpframework/abp/docs/en/Community-Articles/2023-01-30-How-To-Contribute-To-a-Open-Source-Software/how-can-I-contribute-to-open-source-projects-on-github.md

 ![developer-list](images/developer-list.png)

-As you can see, all changes made to the repo are reflected directly in Github Desktop.
+As you can see, all changes made to the repo are reflected directly on GitHub Desktop.

 ![github-desktop-change](images/github-desktop-change.png)

 ## Step 5: Commit

 The commit operation is used to save the changes you have made.
 It is useful to commit after certain operations are done in the project.
-For the changes you will make, it is useful to write a short sentence describing what you've done.
+It is useful to write a short sentence describing what you've done for the changes made in each commit.
 Press the `Commit to <branch-name>` button to commit.

 or alternatively use the `git add .` and `git commit -m "Added the Developer List"` command